414owen/owen.cafe/content/posts/struct-sizes.md

 Fine, I'll write a benchmark.
 Can't take too long.

 3...
-2... (several months pass[^1]) 1... 🪄
+2... (several months pass) 1... 🪄

-And that's how I ended up writing a graphing library, and a benchmark.
+And that's how I ended up writing a graphing library[^1], and a benchmark.

 ---